-To answer these questions by constructing sensible macroeconomic models, however, we should first understand why there is financial intermediation in the first place, why the financial market is so different than other markets and what is so special about financial organizations.
+To answer these questions by constructing sensible macroeconomic models, however, we should first understand why there is financial intermediation in the first place, why financial markets are so different than other markets and what is so special about financial organizations.
 To model seriously financial markets in a macroeconomic environment, we have to delve first into their micro-foundations, so that then we can seriously understand their macroeconomic impact.